agilly1989/ComfyUI_agilly1989_motorway/readme.md

 # What is this?

+CURRENTLY IN ACTIVE DEVELOPMENT (BETA)!
+IF THINGS BREAK ITS BECAUSE I BROKE IT.

 This my implemenation of a "pipe" in ComfyUI.
 Is it better or worse than others?
 No idea.

 # Installation